Last Updated: March 2026

 Do foreigners pay higher fees when buying Japanese property?

-Yes, foreign buyers typically face higher total costs.
-While government taxes are the same regardless of nationality, foreigners often pay 2-4% more in currency conversion fees, ¥150,000-¥500,000 in translation costs, ¥200,000-¥500,000 in legal review fees, and potentially 0.5-1% higher mortgage interest rates.
-This is why the foreign buyer cost estimate (12-18%) is significantly higher than for domestic buyers (8-12%).
+Yes, in practice.
+Government taxes are the same by nationality, but foreigners often pay 2–4% more on currency conversion, ¥150,000–¥500,000 for translation, ¥200,000–¥500,000 for legal review, and sometimes 0.5–1% higher mortgage rates.
+That’s why the foreign-buyer range (12–18%) is higher than the domestic range (8–12%).

 What are the monthly costs of owning a condominium in Japan?